07740 877 544 [email protected]

 Outsourcing provides my clients with access to the widest range of shaped and structural signs in the UK.
 I work with manufacturers operating the latest technology to create built-up and flat-cut letters.
-This enables me to focus on the sign’s design and project management.
+Doing so enables me to focus on your sign’s design and managing your project.

 Which type of raised letters is best for your business?

 There are lots of materials to choose from.
 Metals, plastics, woods, and composites, in varying thicknesses, colours, and finishes.

 A good place to begin is for you to decide the style you want your sign to convey.
 100mm thick, stainless steel with LED lighting, will express a different feeling to 10mm thick, glued-on plastic letters.

 It’s wise to establish your budget too.
 Often, larger and/or thicker letters will cost more than flatter letters.
 Illumination and other add-ons such as specialist finishes will increase costs.